iqhive/runtime.link/Readme.md

     * stub - create a stub implementation of an API, that returns empty values or errors.
     * xray - debug linkers with API call introspection.

-## Standard Interfaces and Open Source Software

-The runtime.link project includes a selection of builtin representations for well-known software standards and interfaces.
-These are intended to act as a reference on how the package can be utilised and also as readily available interfaces that can be imported into your Go projects.
-We aim to keep a consistent level of quality for these packages.

-Common command line programs and shared libraries that are readily available on many systems can be discovered under the 'com', 'std' and 'oss' subdirectories under each link layer.

-## Proprietary Software Interfaces

-If you would like to include a runtime.link API structure for proprietary software (so that it can be made available to all runtime.link users), we can help create this representation for you, please contact us for a quote.
-Our only requirement is that any resulting runtime.link API structure packages must be released under the same license as runtime.link (BSD0).

 ## Our Design Values